Amanimal/selenium-py/README.md

 ## About The Project
 ![Software][software-screenshot]
-The project implements Selenium Python framework in order to conduct UI and Functional (System) based testing on any test environment owned by our client.
+The project implements Selenium Python framework, using Page Object Model (POM) design pattern, in order to conduct UI and Functional (System) based testing on any test environment owned by our client.

 Using this project, the QA team will be responsible for: